“Where do I find web design clients?”

 This website allows potential clients to search through Guru’s database of freelancers and businesses, sorting them by speciality.
 Alternatively, potential clients can post jobs and have freelancers and agencies bid on their project.

 Guru has various levels of membership — Basic, Basic+, Professional, Business, and Executive.
 As the levels increase, they offer decreased project fees, increased bidding capabilities, and premium features.

 At the free, Basic membership level, projects incur a 8.95 percent fee.

 Shopify Expert Marketplace

-Once you become a Shopify Expert, you’ll get a lovely listing in Shopify’s Expert Marketplace, where you can customize your listing, post client reviews, and samples of your work.
-This is where we refer merchants looking for third-party help with their stores — with over 375,500 merchants on the platform, wouldn’t you want your name in the marketplace, too?
+Once you become a Shopify Expert, you’ll get your business listed in Shopify’s Expert Marketplace, where you can customize your listing, post client reviews, and samples of your work.
+This is where we refer merchants looking for third-party help with their stores — with over 600,000 merchants on the platform, wouldn’t you want your name in the marketplace, too?

-You might also like: 3 Ways to Win More Business Through Your Shopify Expert Profile.
+- 3 Ways to Win More Business Through Your Shopify Expert Profile

 - How to Bid on Freelance Writing Jobs Through Online Marketplaces

 - Top 5 Tips When Bidding For Freelance Work